miguel-guerrero/cross-ref-py/README.md

     2-:4-
     5-:7-

+Where the line number `n` on the left comes from the `#line n` directive, and the one on the right is the line number where the `#line n` directive is located plus one.

 ## Usage

 Invoking the script without dependencies shows a GUI.
 Load left and right files, then cross-reference file.